 It’s indisputable: customer satisfaction (or CSAT) is directly affected by whether customer expectations were met.
-By meeting or exceeding customer expectations, companies are building relationships with consumers that lead to increased loyalty and high levels of customer satisfaction.
+By meeting or exceeding customer expectations, companies are building relationships with consumers that lead to increased loyalty and high levels of CSAT.

 Esteban Kolsky reported that if customers are not satisfied, 13% of them will tell an additional 15 or more people that they are unhappy.
 This has negative impact on how a business retains customers, and also influences their ability to gain new ones.
 Conversely, if customers are happy, 72% of them will share their positive experience with 6 or more people.

-In order to meet (or exceed!) customer expectations, it is important to first understand customer satisfaction.
+In order to meet (or exceed!) customer expectations, it is important to first understand CSAT.

 What Is Customer Satisfaction?